-Consolidated loss of the group attributable to equity holders after providing for income tax amounted to \$3.1 million (see comparative details below).
+Consolidated loss of the group attributable to equity holders after providing for income tax amounted to \$2.9 million (see comparative details below).

-Consolidated 2020 Consolidated 2019
+Consolidated 2021 Consolidated 2020

 \$ million \$ million

-Profit/(loss) from ordinary activities before income tax (3.1) (2.78)
+Profit/(loss) from ordinary activities before income tax (2.9) (3.1)

 Income tax attributable to loss - -

-Net profit/(loss) after income tax (3.1) (2.78)
+Net profit/(loss) after income tax (2.9) (3.1)

-Revenue from continuing operations for the period was \$2.91 million down 21% on the previous year (2019: \$3.6 million) primarily due to lower crude prices and decrease in oil production.
+Revenue from continuing operations for the period was \$1.47 million down 49% on the previous year (2020: \$2.9 million) primarily due to a sharp decline in crude oil prices as a result of the Covid-19 induced economic slowdown.